 Finally: If the camper, family, and Brave Trails feel that camp is a good fit, we will email the camper and family a formal acceptance letter.
 The letter will contain next steps, such as filling out paperwork, making payments, packing info, and more!

 We hope to see your application soon!

 While at camp, all meals are included in tuition.
-Our kitchen staff pride themselve on delivering nutritious meal that keep our campers and staff going throughout day.
-Campers enjoy three healthy, balanced meals per day, along with snacks and special treats!
+Our kitchen staff takes pride in delivering nutritious meal that keep our campers and staff going throughout day.
+Campers enjoy three balanced meals per day, along with snacks and special treats!
 We honor vegetarian, vegan, and gluten free food restrictions but require proper notice for appropriate planning.

 Breakfast: Pancakes, sausage (chicken or veggie), fruit & yogurt bar, and orange juice.
 Every morning we have a cereal bar, milk, and a fruit assortment available.

 Lunch: Veggi & turkey paninis, soup, and a salad bar is available every day.

 Dinner: Tacos (veggi & chicken) with all the toppings, rice, beans, and a salad bar is available for dinner every evening.
 For dessert churros!

 Campers will stay in bunk style cabins along with 8-10 peers and two adult counselors sleeping in each cabin for support and safety.
 We divide campers in to cabin groups by age; we never divide campers by gender identity/expression.
 There are plenty of bathrooms, showers, and personal hygiene facilities, complete with privacy for maximum comfort.